 New Brunswick has many superb beaches that are the pride of its residents and the joy of visitors.

-To help ensure everyone’s safety, the Government of New Brunswick monitors water quality at the busiest provincial beaches.
+To help ensure everyone’s safety, the Government of New Brunswick monitors water quality at Provincial Park beaches.

-When bacterial levels are within safe limits, the water is open and suitable for swimming.
+When bacterial levels are below guideline values, the water is open and suitable for swimming.

-When bacterial levels exceed safe limits, a “No Swimming” advisory is in effect.
+When bacterial levels are above guideline values, a “No Swimming” advisory is in effect.
 In this case, the public is warned that the water is not suitable for swimming.

 Swimming in waters with bacteria levels above the Guideline Values does not mean that you will get sick, but it increases the risk.
+Levels can fluctuate through the day so there is always a small risk of exposure.
 Each person should use the information available to make choices that are comfortable for them.

 For more information about beach water quality monitoring in New Brunswick, please visit our Frequently Asked Questions page.